+- 0/0\/L\ - 0(0)(h)

 s 9(2)(h) s 9(2)(h)

+0 0

-Equity 0 Will have a greater impact on lower socio-economic groups who are unable to pay fixed fines.
+Equity O Will have a greater impact on lower socio-economic groups who are unable to pay fixed fines.
 May result in debt collection.
 Road offences are a gateway offence for Māori and Pacific peoples so could have a greater impact of these population groups.
 This would remove the courts discretion to take into consideration any undue hardship that could be felt in passing down a financial penalty.
 This could lead to disproportionate penalties.
 Would be a disproportionate response, when compared with other offences and penalties in the transport regime.
 This is likely to disproportionately impact those from lower socioeconomic backgrounds more as they may not understand the legislation or have the resources to appeal a decision.
 Would have a greater impact on people without access to other transport options and lower socio-economic groups.
 Current review and appeal rights would apply.
 This is a severe penalty and would be a disproportionate response, when compared with other offences and penalties in the transport regime.
 For example, this would be more severe than the penalty for failure to stop.
 Will have a greater impact on people without access to other transport options.
 Where vehicles are confiscated, the registered person of the vehicle may receive some proceeds from the sale.
 Current review and appeal rights would apply.
-This is a severe penalty and would be a disproportionate response, when compared with other offences and penalties in the transport regime.
-For example, this would be more severe than the penalty for failure to stop.
-Will have a greater impact on people without access to other transport options and lower socio-economic groups.
-Current review and appeal rights would apply.
+This is a severe penalty a would be a disproportional response, when compare with other offences and penalties in the transport regime.
+For example, this would be more severe that the penalty for failure to st Will have a greater impact people without access to other transport options and low socio-economic groups.
+Current review and apperights would apply.

-Overall assessment 0 - 0 -
+Overall assessment 0 - 105 -

+MIL

+• status quo/counterfactual much worse than doing nothing/the status qu o/counterfactual 0 about the same as do

+better than do ing nothing/the status quo/counterfactual ++ much better than doing nothing/the status que o/counterfactual

+KE MI